-As your corporate parents, we believe in you and will support you to fulfil your potential.
-We aim to give you the support that any parent would give their own children to get an apprenticeship, go to college or university and/or to get the job they want.
+As your corporate parents, we aim to give you the support that any parent would give their own children to get an apprenticeship, go to college or university and/or to get the job they want.
 We will help you to gain the skills and qualifications you need and help you to be ready for work when the right job comes along.

 Together, we will work with you to offer work place opportunities, including work taster sessions, work experience, apprenticeships and job opportunities.
-These will be flexible and tailored to your needs so you can understand what it is you want to do in your career.
+These will be flexible and tailored to your needs so you can understand what it is you want to do in your working life.

-We understand that you may not be ready to pursue your ambitions when you leave care (you might be a parent, have additional learning needs, be a young offender or just have a lot of other things to think about) so we will provide support until you are 25 so you can choose when the time is right for you.
+We understand that you may not be ready to pursue your ambitions when you leave care (you might be a parent, have additional learning needs, or just have a lot of other things to think about) so we will provide support until you are 25 so you can choose when the time is right for you.

 We will provide support to make sure you receive any additional help you require if you have special educational needs and/or disabilities.
 This includes taking into account the support you require which has been identified in your Education, Health and Care Plan if you have one until age 25.

 When you do decide the time is right to think about this, there is a range of education, training and job options available, with additional support available.
 If you let your college, university or training provider know you are a care leaver they will give you extra help.
 We understand doing this may not be easy for you, so do ask your personal adviser if you would like their help with this.
 Otherwise you could ask for a private conversation with your tutor.
 Some places give you the option to tell them on the application form.
 Remember they are all there to help and support you.